asam-ev/OpenMATERIAL/CONTRIBUTING.md

 git commit -s -S -m "Your commit message"
 ```

-## Implement Changes
+## Implement changes

 Feature additions and bug fixes from the community are very welcome.
 Therefore, feel free not only to report an issue but also to work on a solution right away.
+In order to implement changes, you can:

+- fork the repository.
-In order to implement changes, you can either fork the repository or request access to the contributors group.
+- request access to the contributors group.
 Then you can make your changes directly in this repository.

+For both ways, the following workflow applies:

+1. Open an issue.
+2. Create a branch.
+3. Create a draft pull request.
-Either way, please follow the process: issue -> branch -> draft pull request -> pull request.
+4. Convert the draft pull request into a 'real' pull request.

 Labels are given for each step as described in the [ASAM contribution workflow](https://asam-ev.github.io/asam-project-guide/asamprojectguide/latest/compendium/Development/contribution.html).
 The steps are further described in the following.

-### Issue
+### Open an issue

 The first step is to identify and describe a bug or feature.
-Open a new issue in the repository with the respective template for a bug or a feature.
+Open a new issue in the GitHub repository with the respective template for a bug or a feature.

 Please check the official [ASAM issue guideline](https://asam-ev.github.io/asam-project-guide/asamprojectguide/latest/compendium/Development/contribute_with_issues.html).

-### Branch
+### Create an branch

-Create a new branch, where you can start working on the issue.
+Create a new branch where you can start working on the issue.
 You can use the link on the right side in the issue ("Development: Create a branch for this issue") to automatically create a new branch for the issue.

 In order to create a branch, either fork the repository or request access to the contributors group.

-### Draft Pull Request
+### Create a draft pull request

-After creating the branch, commit first changes.
-Please follow the signing instructions for commits above.
+- After creating the branch, commit your first changes.
+Follow the signing instructions for commits (DCO) above.
-Then create a draft pull request.
+- Create a draft pull request.
 Use the template for pull requests and fill it out accordingly.
 Be sure to link the issue you created earlier in the pull request.
-On the bottom you can select to either submit as a pull request or a draft pull request.
+- In the bottom, you can select to either submit as a pull request or as a draft pull request.
-Use a draft first, so the community can already see the ongoing work.
+- Use a draft pull request first, so the community can already see the ongoing work.

 Also, the CI pipeline will run for every commit, so you can continuously check your work.

-### Pull request
+### Convert into 'real' pull request

 Once you are done with your changes, [convert the draft to a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

-Then the change control board (CCB) will know, that you are done with your changes and the pull request can be reviewed to be merged.
+By this, the change control board (CCB) knows that you are done with your work and that the pull request is ready for review and merge.